The PAU Survey: Measurements of the 4000 {\AA} spectral break with narrow-band photometry: D4000 and galaxy properties

 \subsection{Galaxy classification}

 The classification of galaxies into different categories has been one of the main topics of galaxy study ever since the very beginnings of observational cosmology, with the first example being the morphological classification into \textit{early-type} (elliptical) and \textit{late-type} (spiral) galaxies \citep{Hubble1926, DeVaucouleurs1959}.
-More sophisticated morphological classifications have been developed \citep[e.g.,][]{Strateva2001, Driver2006}, as well as classifications based on other observables: spectral features \citep[e.g.,][]{Kauffmann2003a}, colours \citep[e.g.,][]{Arnouts2013, Taylor2015}, or a combination of them \citep[e.g.,][]{Mignoli2008, Krywult2017}, including the D4000.
-One defining feature of most of these is the bimodality of their parameters, as it is the case for the D4000 distribution in this work (\cref{fig:D4000_hist}).

-It is natural for the simplest classification models to separate galaxies into two different types that mimic the aforementioned bimodality in galaxy parameters.
+More sophisticated morphological classifications have been developed \citep[e.g.,][]{Strateva2001, Driver2006, Mignoli2009, Krywult2017}, as well as classifications based on other observables: colours \citep[e.g.,][]{Arnouts2013, Taylor2015}, spectral features \citep[e.g.,][]{Kauffmann2003a}, or a combination of them \citep[e.g.,][]{Siudek2018, Turner2021}, including the D4000.
+It is natural for the simplest classification models to separate galaxies into two different types that mimic the bimodality in their parameters.
 In this subsection, we will evaluate how well a D4000-based classification with the accuracy of the different methods can separate the blue and red galaxy populations, as defined by a fiducial classification.
-Given that the D4000 has already been used as a classification parameter in the literature \citep[e.g.,][]{Kauffmann2003a, Mignoli2008, Kim2018}, this analysis will assess how well the D4000 determined with PAUS data, either by direct measurement or SED fitting, fares against spectroscopy when classifying galaxies.

-The fiducial classification used in this work is presented in \citet{Siudek2018}; it has been carried out over the entire VIPERS data release \citep{Scodeggio2018} with a Fisher Expectation-Maximisation unsupervised algorithm, using as entry parameters 12 different rest-frame magnitudes and spectroscopic redshift.
-The algorithm distinguishes between 11 different galaxy classes among the data, with an extra class for broad-line AGNs that has been omitted for this work.
-These classes are defined in order: 1 corresponds to the earliest-type galaxy (reddest), and 11 to the latest type (bluest).
+The fiducial classification used in this work is presented in \citet{Siudek2018}; it has been carried out over the entire VIPERS data release \citep{Scodeggio2018} with a Fisher Expectation-Maximisation unsupervised algorithm, using as entry parameters 12 different rest-frame magnitudes (normalised to $i_{\rm AB}$) and spectroscopic redshift.
+The algorithm have distinguished 11 different galaxy classes, with an extra class of broad-line AGNs that has been omitted for this work.
+These classes are defined in order: class 1 corresponds to the reddest galaxies, and class 11 to the bluest ones.
 For the binary red/blue classification used in this work, we have considered all objects of class 6 and below to be red, and 7 and above to be blue.